Ersandeep977/IntelliQAmeerpet/README.md

-# IntelliQAmeerpet
+# IntelliQ Ameerpet
-this is the Repository for the AWS DevOps Part
+This Repository for the AWS DevOps Part Some Notes..

 ## Groovy comment
 ### Multi  Line Comment On Groovy Script